 28) Do You Know About WAF?

-Web Application Firewall (WAF) is used to protect the application by filtering and monitoring all incoming and outgoing traffic between the application and internet.
+A web Application Firewall (WAF) is used to protect the application by filtering and monitoring all incoming and outgoing traffic between the application and the internet.

 29) What is Hacking?

-Hacking is a technique used to find out weaknesses in the private network or computer to exploit its weaknesses and gain access.
+Hacking is a technique used to discover weaknesses in the private network or computer to exploit its weaknesses and gain access.
 In simple words, it is the name of using password cracking techniques to gain access to the system.

 30) Who are The Hackers?